tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 #### File-based content is simple

 What we have so far is great, since our changes are stored in Git we know that if we made a mistake we'll be able to easily roll it back to a previous version.
-But as we increase the complexity of our content things become less straightforward.
+But as the complexity of our content increases things become less straightforward.

 To demonstrate that, let's first look at how our content is structured.
-As an example, the "Dynamic Routing and Static Generation" blog post looks like this:
+The "Dynamic Routing and Static Generation" blog post looks like this:

 ```markdown
 ---